Biography - 108 Words

 Patrick Hughes lives and works in London.
-One of the major painters of contemporary British art, his works are in many public collections including: the British Library and the Tate Gallery, London; the Gallery of Modern Art, Glasgow; The Deutsche Bibliothek, Frankfurt and the Denver Art Museum.
-Hughes has exhibited in London and throughout Europe, South East Asia, America and Canada.
+His works are in collections including The British Library, the Tate Gallery and the British Academy in London; the Gallery of Modern Art, Glasgow; The Würth Museum, Künzelsau and the Baker Museum, Florida.
+Hughes exhibits in London and throughout Europe, Asia, the USA and Canada.

-Books by Patrick Hughes include Vicious Circles and Infinity; Upon the Pun: Dual Meaning in Words and Pictures, More on Oxymoron, Left to Write, Paradoxymoron: Foolish Wisdom in Words and Pictures and Fifty Years in Show Business: A Bit of Artobiography.
-The work of the artist has featured in the monograph Perverspective, by John Slyce and most recently in A Newer Perspective, second edition published in 2018 by Flowers Gallery, with articles by Dawn Ades, Martin Kemp, Thomas Papathomas and Patrick Hughes.
+Books by Patrick Hughes include Vicious Circles and Infinity; Upon the Pun: Dual Meaning in Words and Pictures and Paradoxymoron: Foolish Wisdom in Words and Pictures.
+The artist’s work is studied in Perverspective by John Slyce (2005) and in A Newer Perspective (2018) with articles by Dawn Ades, Martin Kemp, Thomas Papathomas, Murray McDonald, and Patrick Hughes.

 Biography - 279 Words